Nissan 300ZX: Design

+Mechanical

+The 2960 cc VG30DE V6 engine was carried over from the previous generation 300ZX (Z31), but fitted with a DOHC head and variable valve timing (N-VCT), producing 222 bhp at 6,400 rpm and 198 lbft at 4,800 rpm in naturally aspirated (NA) form.
+During instrumented testing conducted by Car and Driver in 1989, the NA car recorded a time of 6.7 seconds to accelerate from 0 to 60 mph, an elapsed time of 15.0 seconds over 1/4 mi with a trap speed of 93 mph, and a maximum speed of 143 mph.

+The high output engine (VG30DETT) was upgraded with Garrett AiResearch parallel twin-turbochargers and dual intercoolers, producing 300 bhp at 6,400 rpm and 283 lbft of torque at 3,600 rpm.
+Benefiting from Project 901, the Z32 was the first car to be marketed following the introduction of the 280 PS power ceiling imposed by JAMA that remained until 2004.
+Performance varied for the sprint from 0 to 60 mph, with recorded times of 5.0-6.0 seconds depending on the source, and a governed top speed of 155 mph.

+The engine was detuned to 280 bhp when the optional automatic transmission was fitted, but an automatic-equipped car was slightly faster to accelerate to 100 mph, taking 15.8 seconds compared to 16.3 seconds for the manual.

+All Z32s used the same multilink rear suspension, a design shared with other Project 901 cars.
+Turbo Z32s also featured adjustable two mode suspension and the four-wheel steering systems called "Super HICAS" (High Capacity Actively Controlled Steering), first introduced on the R31 Nissan Skyline.

+Regional variations

+North America

 American Z-car sales reached one million sales during the 1990 model year, making it at that time the best selling sports car.
 In America the 300ZX faced the same fate of many Japanese sports cars of the time.
 While the 1989 300ZX was priced at around $30,000, its final model year price increased to about $50,000.
 The mid-1990s marketplace trends toward SUVs and the rising Yen:Dollar ratio contributed to the end of North American 300ZX sales in 1996 with over 80,000 in sales.
 A Commemorative Edition for the final 300 units shipped to America included decals and certificates of authenticity.

+Europe

-In the UK & Europe, all Z32s offered were in 2+2 TT form between 1990 and 1996 (1990-1994 for UK).
+In the UK and Europe, all Z32s offered were in 2+2 TT form between 1990 and 1996 (1990–1994 for UK).
 They were sold through dealerships in the UK, France, Germany, Belgium and Italy.

+Australia

-In Australia, all Z32s offered were in 2+2 NA form between 1990 to 1995.
+In Australia, all Z32s offered were in 2+2 NA form between 1990 and 1995.